 Park Hotel (Kenmare)

-The Park Hotel Kenmare is a five-star luxury hotel situated in the picturesque town of Kenmare.
+The Park Hotel Kenmare is a five-star luxury hotel in the picturesque town of Kenmare.
 It was built in 1897 in the Victorian style and overlooks Kenmare Bay.
-Additionally, the property has a range of facilities and amenities, including a spa, a 16-seat cinema, and an 82-foot (25m) lap pool.
+The property has a range of facilities and amenities, including a spa, a 16-seat cinema, and an 82-foot (25m) lap pool.

 Parknasilla Resort & Spa (Sneem)